kflorence/jquery-wizard/readme.md

         step by step index relative to a branch.
 This parameter may be omitted even if further arguments are needed.

-*   **stepIndex( step, [ branch, relative ] )** returns _Number_
+*   **stepIndex( [ step, branch, relative ] )** returns _Number_
-    Given a step ID, jQuery object or DOM element representing a step, returns the index for that step, or -1 if the step could not be found.
+    Returns the index of a step in the wizard, or -1 of the step could not be found.
+If no arguments are provided, it will return the index of the currently selected step in the wizard.

     *   **branch** _String_
         The ID of the branch that contains the step.
 Useful of searching for a